vanvalenlab/deepcell-label/README.md

 Press <kbd>B</kbd> to use the Brush and press <kbd>E</kbd> to use the Eraser.
 Adjust the brush size with <kbd>&uarr;</kbd> to increase the size and <kbd>&darr;</kbd> to decrease the size.

 When two labels are selected, you can use both the Brush and Eraser at the same time to replace one label with another.
-Pressing the Brush or Eraser buttons or hotkeys will unselect one of the labels so that you are only painting or erasing one label again.
+Pressing the Brush or Eraser buttons or hotkeys will unselect one of the labels to paint or erase a single label again.

 #### Threshold